KUJP-code/KU-wiki/src/content/docs/materials/new_ss_design.md

 These are anything affecting schedule/attendance, like kindy 5 hour course or seasonal 3 course.
 They can be selected from a template then added to a contract.

+An SM requested that you be able to set an attendance limit for the whole kindy course, rather than individually for 3.5 hour and 5 hour courses.

+## Elementary schools

+Kids need to be linked to/searchable by elementary school, and the schools need to have a 'release time' to make calculating the bus schedule easier.

 ## Emails

 - Non-admin users may need to be able to schedule/search scheduled email jobs, probably make a separate queue to enable this.